quintoandar/butterfree/WORKFLOW.md

 ## Features

-A feature is based on the `staging` branch and merged back into the `stagimg` branch.
+A feature is based on the `staging` branch and merged back into the `staging` branch.

 ### Working Locally